Raich Carter: Style of playing and management

 As a manager, Carter was a traditionalist with no real interest in coaching, believing in fostering a strong team spirit, being nurturing and, supportive of his players.

-He could be demanding and authoritative and didn't suffer fools gladly.
+He could be demanding and authoritative and did not suffer fools gladly.
 He refused to sanction any illegal or underhand payments.

 Personal life

-When Carter reported for pre-season training in 1934 he measured 5 foot 8 inches and weighed 10 stones and 7 pounds.
+When Carter reported for pre-season training in 1934, he measured 5 foot 8 inches and weighed 10 stones and 7 pounds.
 He'd gained an inch and 15 pounds over the previous 12 months.
-He wasn't to grow any taller.
+He was not to grow any taller.
 Carter was noted as "silver haired" during his Derby County days and advertised Nufix haircream when at Hull City.

 On 26 April 1937 Carter married Rose Marsh, a long lost school friend, in Derby.
 Immediately after the wedding, he and best man, Bobby Gurney had to leave the reception to join up with their Sunderland teammates in the Bushey Hall Hotel, Watford, where they were preparing for the FA Cup Final.
 On 19 March 1943, their daughter Jennifer was born.
 Subsequently, Rose suffered from ill health and the family moved to Derby to be close to Rose's parents.

 On 19 November 1951, Carter and Rose opened a sweet and tobacco shop in George Street, Hull.
 It was sold on his appointment as Leeds United manager in 1953.

-In May 1953, Rose Carter died in a Hull hospital having suffered from rheumatic fever as a child and since childbirth a weak heart.
+On 27 June 1953, Rose Carter died in a Hull hospital, having suffered from rheumatic fever as a child and since childbirth a weak heart.
 Jennifer went to live with her maternal grandmother in Sunderland.

 On 3 January 1955, Carter married Patricia Dixon, a former Hull City office employee and Yorkshire netball player.
 On 18 June 1956, their daughter, Jane, was born.
 In 1969, their son, christened Raich Carter, was born.

 In late 1958, the Carters opened a newsagent's shop in Anlaby Road, opposite West Park, in Hull.
 Initially, business was slow due to a printing strike but improved in the summer of 1959 when they opened an ice cream parlour in a spare room in the premises.

 Between managerial positions, Carter would return to live in Hull, eventually settling in Willerby.

 After leaving Middlesbrough, Carter worked as a match reporter for the Sunday Mirror, often reporting on matches of his former clubs.
 In 1968, Carter took a job to manage the sports department of the Hull Cooperative Store until it closed down a year later.
-In 1969, Carter accepted a role on the Pools Panel, a role that lasted 6 years.
+In 1969, Carter accepted a role on the Pools Panel, a role that lasted six years.
 In 1969, Carter bought a local credit collection business which he ran for over 20 years.